Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Preliminaries

-As we mentioned in Section \ref{section:introduction}, different textbooks and articles in the field of hyperedge replacement grammars use different definitions of a hypergraph.
-In particular, it is common to require that a hypergraph is repetition-free: \begin{definition} A hypergraph $H$ is \emph{repetition-free} if the function $\ext_H$ is injective and $\att_H(e)$ is injective for every $e \in E_H$. \end{definition} In \cite{DrewesKH97,Habel92}, hypergraphs are repetition-free by the definition. \begin{definition} An HRG is \emph{repetition-free} if, for any its production $X \to D$, $D$ is repetition-free. \end{definition} Sometimes, we shall call arbitrary HRGs \emph{repetition-allowing} to emphasize the difference between them and repetition-free HRGs.
+As we mentioned in \cref{section:introduction}, different textbooks and articles in the field of hyperedge replacement grammars use different definitions of a hypergraph.
+In particular, it is common to require that a hypergraph is repetition-free: \begin{definition}[Repetition-free hypergraph] A hypergraph $H$ is \emph{repetition-free} if the function $\ext_H$ is injective and $\att_H(e)$ is injective for every $e \in E_H$. \end{definition} In \cite{DrewesKH97}, hypergraphs are repetition-free by definition. \begin{definition} An HRG is \emph{repetition-free} if, for any its production $X \to D$, $D$ is repetition-free. \end{definition} Sometimes, we shall call arbitrary HRGs \emph{repetition-allowing} to emphasize the difference between those and repetition-free HRGs.